-Because of the risk of hazardous materials incidents and because local governments will be completely on their own in the first stages of almost any hazardous materials incident, communities need to maintain a continuing preparedness capacity.
+Because of the risk of incidents involving hazardous materials incidents and because local governments will be completely on their own in the first stages of almost any such incident, communities need to maintain a continuing preparedness capacity.
 A specific, tangible result of being prepared is an emergency plan.
-Some communities might have sophisticated and detailed written plans but, if the plans have not recently been tested and revised, these communities might be less prepared than they think for a possible hazardous materials incident.
+Some communities might have sophisticated and detailed written plans but, if the plans have not recently been tested and revised, these communities might be less prepared than they think to handle a hazardous materials incident.